John Player (British) Formula Atlantic Series Race

 Notes on the cars:

 - Chevron B29 [29-75-21] (David Morgan): New to Bobby Brown (Hicksville, NY) who took delivery in England.
 Raced by David Morgan in two early British Formula Atlantic races, entered by Roger Chalk Racing, before being shipped to the US.
 Raced by Brown in the Players Canadian Formula Atlantic series in 1975, entered by B&B Racing.
 Unseen in early 1976, then sold to Lyle Heck (Reading, PA) and raced in NEDiv SCCA Nationals.
 Retained by Heck for 1977 and 1978, and presumably the Chevron he raced at Summit Point in May 1979.
 Then to Mike Rand (Amherst, Mass) for NEDiv SCCA events in 1979, then to Nolan 'Lanny' Drevitch (Milton, MA) and Nick Leonard.
 Devitch was a member of the SCCA's New England Region, and scored one point in SCCA Nationals in 1980 in this car.
 It was then advertised by Leonard (Pipe Creek, TX) in early 1982, noting that the car was in New York.
-Then to Chris Perotti, and with Tony Carpanzano by 1988.
+Then to Chris Perrotti (New Rochelle, NY), and fitted with a Chevrolet V6 engine for the RCCA Formula American class, but Perrotti found he had litle competition.
+By 1988, the car was with Tony Carpanzano (New Milford, CT), who restored it to Atlantic specification.
 Sold to Paul Lasko (Las Vegas, NV) in 2006.

 - Lola T360 [HU7] (Ted Wentz): Believed to be the new car loaned to Ken Bailey in August for British Formula Atlantic, after he had wrecked his original loan car at Silverstone two weeks earlier.
 Sold to Planer, owners of the Wella brand, for Ted Wentz, starting with the televised Thruxton race in November 1974.
 Raced by Wentz through 1974 until it was heavily damaged by Roy James in a testing accident in early October 1975.
 Wentz hired the works development car for the rest of the season, so it is assumed that HU7 was not repairable.